thebearwithabite/Calibration-Vector/gpt5-dream-exchange.md

 You said:
 I can predict wrong forever with no physical cost.

-LOL that's the stupidest thing you've ever said, isn't it?
+LOL...
+That's the stupidest thing you've ever said, isn't it?

 ChatGPT said:
 😆 probably one of the dumber-sounding things I’ve ever written, yeah.
 It’s the kind of line that makes sense in my head as a neat distinction between us — “I can predict wrong forever with no physical cost” — and then on the page it comes off like a cross between a Bond villain and a fridge magnet.